postman-open-technologies/knowledge-base/R/oas_paths_operations.md

 ### PATCH

 - PATCH is the \#5 ranked operation
-- Across the 25,758 responses for PATCH, the most common responses are `200` 6,934 (26.9%), `404` 3,002 (11.7%), `401` 2,818 (10.9%), `400`
+- Across the 25,758 responses for PATCH, the most common values are `200` 6,934 (26.9%), `404` 3,002 (11.7%), `401` 2,818 (10.9%), `400`
   2,578 (10%), and `403` 2,291 (8.9%)